Key findings from this Pivot Point Perspective

-The CDC is conducting a landscape analysis and evaluation of contact tracing tools and has developed preliminary minimum and preferred criteria for evaluating digital contact tracing tools for COVID-19.
-Although the criteria reference connection of the tools to PHA information systems, the criteria are very high-level and do not address interoperability with electronic health record systems (EHRs), including the ability to match patients.
-Additionally, although these digital tools hold promise, there are myriad privacy issues that must be navigated and the effectiveness of these solutions will rely on mass population adoption.
+The CDC has released a collection of digital contact tracing tools for COVID-19.
+Although these digital tools hold promise, there are privacy issues that must be navigated.
+Additionally, the effectiveness of these solutions will rely on mass population adoption.

 The solutions landscape is a patchwork of tools developed by public and private entities.
 These include, but are not limited to (in alphabetical order by solution name) *(Inclusion in this list does not indicate evaluation or endorsement by Pivot Point Consulting):

 - CoEpi: Community Epidemiology in Action (private group)